fuse-box/fuse-box/docs/introduction.md

 __Typescript__!
 Oh!
 We love typescript.
 You know what you need to do, to start transpiling and bundling typescript at the same time? `Change .js to .ts` [Are you ready?](https://github.com/fuse-box/angular2-example)

-FuseBox will take care of __ALL__ nodejs depedendencies.
+FuseBox will take care of __ALL__ nodejs dependencies.
 We offer a comprehensive list of nodejs modules for browser out of the box.
 No worries, no matter what are you trying to bundle.
 It will work.

 There is nothing that cannot be fused.
 Create a 3 liner config and bundle some heavy project!
 Do conventional import statements, use shared bundles, hack API, create crazy plugins!